 Basement Window Installation

-At Connecticut Cellar Doors, LLC we use only Low Emissivity (Low E), Argon gas filled glass for our basement windows.
+At Connecticut Cellar Doors, LLC we use only Low Emissivity (Low E), Argon gas filled glass for our basement windows and basement window installations.
 Low E is a thin, transparent layer of metal oxide applied to the glass surface.
 In warmer temperatures, Low E helps filter unwanted heat and ultraviolet rays from the sun from entering your basement, thereby keeping your basement cooler.
 In colder temperatures, the Low E coating allows heat rays from the sun to pass through, helping to warm interior temperatures.
 This means that regardless of the outside temperature, climate or season, Low E glass helps reduce the costs needed to heat or cool your home by using the rays from the sun to your advantage.

 Heres what you can expect from a CT Cellar Doors installation

 - Made with Low E glass

 - Insect screen over sliding panel

 - Window Wells and Well Covers available also

 - Licensed and insured.
 We show up when we say we will

 Our basement windows are dual glass standard and filled with argon gas for maximum efficiency.